-We are known for our friendly service and pure natural honey, pollen and cut comb.
+We are known for our friendly service and pure natural honey, cheesecake, and mead.
 We take great care in the health and wellbeing of the millions of bees we manage and we use only ethical beekeeping practices.
 Our bees forage on the wilds of the Oak Ridges Moraine on abundant blossoms of alfalfa, clover, buckthorn, golden rod and many other wildflowers which makes an assortment of beautiful honey.
 Most of our bee colonies make way more honey then they need so we can safely remove some without harming them.
 Three generations are involved in the farm and it's our mission to responsibly grow quality managed pollinators in an ethical way and to provide the freshest and finest honey in Ontario.